NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
 - `scale` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Scale of the platform
+- `auto_adjust_platforms` (bool or list of bools): If true, makes sure all platform heights do not exceed 1.25 units below the y room dimension allowing the performer to always stand on top of a platform.
+For example, a room with a room_dimension_y = 4 and auto_adjusted_platforms = True will ensure that all platform heights do not exceed 2.75.
+Default: False

 #### StructuralPlatformLipsConfig